Masterclass: International Criminal Law and the War in Ukraine

 What you'll learn

-- Recognise the basic concepts and sources of international criminal law.
+- The basic concepts and sources of international criminal law

-- Describe the development of international criminal law and identify the main institutions today.
+- The development of international criminal law and its main institutions today

-- Identify and critically appraise the challenges which attach to the application of the law of genocide to the situation in Ukraine.
+- Some of the key challenges that arise in the application of genocide to the situation in Ukraine

 Who the course is for